omarreis/ISAPIGate/README.md

 It is from before VCL's ISAPI support, so it uses a custom ISAPI implementation.

-Another attribute of ISAPI applications: the API doesn't change, so it is rarely broken by changes   :)
+Another attribute of ISAPI applications: the API doesn't change, so it is rarely broken   :)

 ## ISAPIGate uses
 * Route secure https requests to http-only web servers.